activenode/rerenderDomElem.js/README.md

 ## Examples

     $(window).load({
+      this.renderElem(document.body);
-      this.renderElem(document.body); //will re-render whole document
+      //will re-render whole document
-    });
+      //not recommended as browser will need to redraw everything });